nitzanhen/agrippa/Readme.md

 [![npm](https://img.shields.io/npm/v/agrippa?logo=npm&color=CB3837)](https://www.npmjs.com/package/agrippa)
 [![license](https://img.shields.io/github/license/nitzanhen/agrippa?color=yellow)](https://choosealicense.com/licenses/mit/)

-Agrippa is a humble CLI, whose purpose is to assist React developers in creating components without the boilderplate.
+Agrippa is a humble CLI, whose purpose is to assist React developers in creating components without the boilerplate.
-It can easily generate templates for React components of different compositions (styling solutions, prop validations, etc.) and in different enviroments.
+It can easily generate templates for React components of different compositions (styling solutions, prop validations, etc.) and in different environments.

 ## Features
 🚀 **Extremely easy to pick up** and use in both new and existing projects.<br/>